lopezdsr/sql-query/sqlref/sql_reference.template.md

 <h3>More Topics</h3>

-For further details about the clauses used in a all *relation* clauses refer to the following topics:
+For further details about the clauses used in *relation* clauses refer to the following topics:
 * [booleanExpression](#booleanExpression)
 * [COSURI](#COSURI)
 * [expression](#expression)